-This lesson plan has been fully revised in September 2009 and is being used to help structure classes in several primary schools in Sussex in the south of England.
-Originally we devised written notes for teachers and parents but have now moved to providing video lessons for direct communication with the adult or child learning Scratch.
+This lesson plan is revised in March 2019 for Scratch 3.0.
+Originally we devised written notes for teachers and parents to help structure classes in several primary schools in Sussex in the South of England but have moved to providing video lessons for direct communication with the adult or child learning Scratch.

 Scratch is designed for 8-12 year olds to learn a particular style of programming suited to creating interactive applications with multimedia content.
 Scratch is often used informally within a school computer club with pupils encouraged to work in pairs on projects that interest them.
 In our opinion, a successful lesson plan needs to introduce programming concepts, without overwhelming the pupils, and stimulate their interest so that they have the desire to put their skills to use in creating their own projects.